279789/PP5/README.md

 **Your PR/MR Links & Descriptions**

-* GitHub PR: *paste URL and a one-sentence summary*
+* GitHub PR: [*paste URL and a one-sentence summary*]https://github.com/279789/PP5/pull/1 Worked finaly, but forgot that I also have to "remote add " the og repo for my branch
+*
 * GitLab MR: *paste URL and a one-sentence summary*

 ---